NTavou/Data-Analysis-Notes/README.md

 - XML was designed to **carry data** - with focus on what data is.
-    HTML was designed to display data - with focus on how data looks.
+    (On the other hand,  HTML was designed to display data - with focus on how data looks.)